 If you have a gas grill:

 - Always check the connections before you use the grill for the first time in a season and again periodically throughout the summer.
-For more info on how to check your grill, watch this video from the National Fire Protection Association.

 - Check the dates on your propane tank.
 It may need to be re-certified to ensure it’s safe.
 Check with your local refilling station to see if your tank is due for re-certification, also sometimes called re-qualification.2 An alternative to having your old propane tank re-certified is to purchase a new one.